 After age 50, reflexes and coordination naturally slow, strength decreases, and eyesight declines.
 All this can lead to reduced balance and increased fall risk.
-To improve balance and prevent falls, Carewell shares 6 easy at-home exercises for seniors.
+Carewell shares six easy at-home exercises for seniors to improve balance and prevent falls.

 Unfortunately, that begins to change as you get older.

-You can do all of these with items you already have at home to help better your balance and stand on more solid ground.
+You can do all these with items you already have at home to help better your balance and stand on more solid ground.

 Did you ever hold balance competitions with your childhood friends or siblings?
 If so, you’ll probably recognize this exercise.